deadzg/knowledge-share/DevOps/Docker/docker-basics.md

 ## Basic Commands

-- Create a dockerfile and add which image to pull from along with other commands
+- Create a dockerfile and add which image to pull from along with other commands: `docker build -t <custom-image-name> .`

 - Build docker image from docker file: `docker build `